mhope21/Board_People/README.md

-# Web Development Final Project - *Board People Community Forum*
+# Board People Community Forum

-Submitted by: **Marcia Hope**

-This web app: **This is a forum for board game lovers to share their thoughts and ask questions.**

-Time spent: **50** hours spent in total
+**Developed by:** Marcia Hope

+**Overview:**
+Board People is a dynamic community forum designed for board game enthusiasts to connect, share their thoughts, ask questions, and engage in discussions.
+This platform offers a place for users to create posts, leave comments, upvote content, and personalize their experience within the community.
+With a focus on intuitive design and real-time interaction, Board People fosters lively discussions around board games.

-## Required Features
+## Key Features

-The following **required** functionality is completed:

-- [ x] **A create form that allows the user to create posts**
-- [x ] **Posts have a title and optionally additional textual content and/or an image added as an external image URL**
-- [ x] **A home feed displaying previously created posts**
-- [ x] **By default, the time created, title, and number of upvotes for each post is shown on the feed**
-- [x ] **Clicking on a post shall direct the user to a new page for the selected post**
+- **Create Posts**: Users can easily create posts with a title, optional textual content, and an external image via a URL.
+- **Home Feed**: A feed displaying all posts with essential details such as the creation time, title, and number of upvotes.
-- [ ] **Users can sort posts by either their created time or upvotes count**
+- **Post Sorting**: Users can sort posts by either creation time or upvote count, helping them discover popular discussions or recent content.
-- [ ] **Users can search for posts by title**
+- **Post Search**: A search bar is available for users to search for posts by title.
-- [x ] **A separate post page for each created post, where any additional information is shown is linked whenever a user clicks a post**
+- **Post Detail Page**: Clicking a post redirects users to a detailed page where they can view all the content associated with that post.
-- [x ] **Users can leave comments underneath a post on the post's separate page**
+- **Comments**: Users can leave comments on any post, fostering interactive discussions.
-- [x ] **Each post should have an upvote button on the post's page.
-Each click increases its upvotes count by one and users can upvote any number of times**
-- [ x] **A previously created post can be edited or deleted from its post page**

-The following **optional** features are implemented:
+- **Upvoting**: Each post page includes an upvote button, allowing users to increase a post's upvote count.
+Users can upvote multiple times, contributing to the content's popularity.

-- [ ] Users can only edit and deleted posts or delete comments by entering the secret key, which is set by the user during post creation
+- **Post Editing and Deletion**: Users can edit or delete their own posts directly from the post page.

+### Optional Features:

-- [ ] Upon launching the web app, the user is assigned a random user ID.
-It will be associated with all posts and comments that they make and displayed on them.
+- **Random User ID**: Each user is assigned a random user ID upon launch, linking it to their posts and comments for identification.
-- [ ] Users can repost a previous post by referencing its post ID.
-On the post page of the new post, the referenced post is displayed and linked, creating a thread
-- [ ] Users can customize the interface of the web app
-- [ ] Users can share and view web videos
-- [ x] Users can set flags while creating a post.
-Then users can filter posts by flags on the home feed.
+- **Flagging and Filtering**: Posts can be flagged during creation, and users can filter the home feed based on flags for more focused content browsing.
-- [ ] Users can upload images directly from their local machine as an image file
+- **Image Upload**: Users can upload images directly from their local machine for more engaging posts.
-- [ ] Display a loading animation whenever data is being fetched

-The following **additional** features are implemented:

-* [x ] List anything else that you added to improve the site's functionality!
-* I added login, logout, signup functionality using Supabase authentication and React AuthContext.
-I set private routes so that a user would be required to sign in if they want to create a post or comment on a post.
+### Additional Enhancements:

+- **User Authentication**: Added **Supabase authentication** and integrated **React AuthContext** for login, logout, and signup functionality.
+- **Private Routes**: Restricted access to post creation and commenting features to authenticated users, ensuring that only logged-in users can interact with posts in these ways.

+## Tools and Technologies Used

+- **Frontend:** React, React Router, and CSS for the interactive user interface.
+- **Backend:** Supabase for authentication and data management, making it easy to manage posts, users, and interactions.
+- **State Management:** React Context and useReducer for managing user authentication and post data state.
+- **Deployment:** Hosted on Netlify for seamless deployment and high performance.

+### Conclusion:

+Board People is a fully functional, interactive forum that combines user engagement, content sharing, and customization in a modern web environment.
+Whether you're a casual board gamer or a seasoned enthusiast, this platform provides a space to connect, share, and explore board games with fellow enthusiasts.

 ## Video Walkthrough